Sexual Assault Awareness Month

 Safe@Weber Training for Students

-Learn how to prevent violence in our campus community!
 The Safe@Weber online training provides education on preventing all forms of violence, oppression and harassment as well as where to go for resources.
 This training can be found by searching for Safe@Weber in the eWeber portal.
-If you’d like a Safe@Weber training on consent, healthy relationships, bystander intervention and more for your student organization, check out Safe@Weber Training & Resources.
+If you’d like a Safe@Weber training on consent, healthy relationships, bystander intervention and more for your student organization, check out the Safe@Weber Training & Resources page.

 Safe@Weber Training for Faculty and Staff

-Check out Safe@Weber Training & Resources for training options available for your department or organization, as well as online training for employees.
+Check out the Safe@Weber Training & Resources page for training options available for your department or organization, as well as online training for employees.

 Community Events & Resources